 After you open and save a workbook or data source with the upgraded version of Tableau Desktop, you can no longer open it with older versions.
 Instead you would need to downgrade the workbook to open it.

-With a release upgrade, new sample data sources and workbooks replace the old samples – unless you've modified and saved any of the sample workbooks or data sources to an alternate location.
-The modified workbooks and data sources are retained and the equivalent new sample workbooks or data sources are not installed.
+With a release upgrade, new sample data sources and accelerator workbooks replace the old samples – unless you've modified and saved any of the sample data sources or accelerators to an alternative location.
+(Prior to version 2022.2, these accelerators were called sample workbooks.)
+The modified data sources and workbooks are retained and the equivalent new sample data sources or accelerators are not installed.
 This is done on a case-by-case basis.
-For example, if you've modified the Sample - Superstore data source, but not any of the other sample workbooks or data sources, the installer will replace all of the other sample workbooks or data sources, but not the Sample - Superstore data source.
+For example, if you've modified the Sample - Superstore data source, but not any of the other sample data sources or accelerators, the installer will replace all the other sample data sources and accelerators, but not the Sample - Superstore data source.

 Typically, you upgrade to the new release version number on the same computer where you were running the previous release version.
 You don't have to uninstall the older version before you install the new version.

 You can install multiple release upgrade versions of Tableau Desktop and Tableau Prep Builder on the same computer.
 Upgrading a maintenance release with a newer version will overwrite the older version.

 To determine whether the upgrade version will overwrite your current version, you can look at the version numbering for the product.
 The following examples shows whether an upgrade will overwrite the currently installed product version.

 |Current version||Upgrade version||Overwrite?|

 After you've been using the newer version for a while and have upgraded all your workbooks or flows, it's a good practice to uninstall the older version to avoid confusion and clutter.